- How to create Visual Filter

 You should toggle on the Is Checkbox Meta Field option, as we are dealing with meta fields.

 After that, you should set the queried field key in the Query Variable field.
 Put the Name/ID of the necessary meta field to filter the data.

 How to add Visual Filter to the page

 Open the page where you want to place your filter with Elementor editor.
-Drag and drop the Visual Filter to the canvas.
+Drag and drop the Visual Filter widget to the canvas.

 In the Content field choose the filter that you’ve previously created.